mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card.en.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Obtain issuer

-It is important to identify the card's issuing bank when completing the form to avoid conflicts between different issuers and to be able to provide the relevant information to the payment methods that require it.
+When completing the form, it is important to identify card's issuing bank to avoid conflicts between the different issuers and to be able to provide the correct payment options in installments.

 Add the following code to obtain the `issuer_id`: